 On the third day of the NYC Itinerary 7 Days we decided to take the Hop-on-hop-off bus which passed us through Times Square and all the way down to Lower Manhattan.

 You can buy the 48 or 72 hour ticket — depending on what you would like to explore.
 On our way we saw the famous Flatiron building and passed by the popular neighborhoods of Soho and Tribeca before reaching the World Trade Centre area.

 Tip: During my second time in New York I walked all the way down the Fifth Avenue and reached Flatiron Building, right through Soho and towards the World Trade Centre.
-We stopped for lunch in Pastis at the Meatpacking District which was one of New York’s iconic restaurants also popular for celeb and people watching (the restaurant is currently closed but you can enjoy its sister restaurant Balthazar New York in Soho).
+We stopped for lunch in Pastis at the Meatpacking District which is one of New York’s iconic restaurants also popular for celeb and people watching (the restaurant has moved location and the new one is located on 52 Gansevoort St, New York).
 You can opt for walking if you have time to spare and if the weather permits.

 A trip to Statue of Liberty and Ellis Island

 From Lower Manhattan you can take a ferry trip to visit the iconic Statue of Liberty and the Ellis Island.

 Lady Liberty is one of the highlights of New York and it is a wonderful opportunity to see her up close.